ari-kuni/ari-kuni.github.io/about.md

 Hey!
 I'm Alisa Kunimoto — a bioengineering student with a mechanical twist.

-I’ve worked on everything from 3D-printed devices to coding simulations, and I’m always exploring how engineering can improve human health.
+I’ve worked on everything from 3D-printed devices to coding simulations, and I’m always exploring how engineering can improve world health.
 I'm also an experienced figure skating coach and bring that same energy and discipline to my technical work.
+I also enjoy learning about intellectual propoerty and read patents on my free time!

-🧠 Fun Fact: I love blending storytelling with STEM — whether through presentations, essays, or this site!
+🧠 Fun Fact: Its cannon lore about me that I worshipped QR codes during my Freshman year of college!

 ---